Baked potato bar is an easy low cost way to feed a crowd! Top with chili, bacon, cheese, veggies, sour cream, and more!

 • Butter

-What kind of potatoes should I use?
+What kind of potatoes should I use to make baked potatoes?

 Russet and Sweet potatoes are the best choice for your Potato Bar as they are starchy and tend to make the fluffiest potato.
 Yukon Gold can also be baked as it’s one of the more versatile spuds.
 Personally, I always choose russet potatoes, because they come in a much larger size and you can usually pick up a big bag of them for a party.